feran15/hng12-profile-endpoint/README.md

 .
 Dotenv

 🧩 Features

+  .
 Returns user info (email, name, backend stack)

+.
 Fetches a random cat fact dynamically from an external API

+.
 Handles API timeouts and errors gracefully

+.
 Returns a fresh timestamp (UTC, ISO 8601) on each request

+.
 Proper JSON formatting and HTTP headers
-  "fact": "Cats can rotate their ears 180 degrees."
-}
+45